tronch0/Randomize7/README.md

 4. After running the project, follow the prompts to configure the recording settings and start recording.

-TODO:

-- [ ] Use substraction technique to enhance randomness quality
-- [ ] Use cryptogphic hash function on the output to enhance randomness quality
-- [ ] Extend randomness quality testing

 ## Choosing Noise Sources

 To obtain good randomness, it's essential to choose suitable noise sources.
 Here are some recommendations: